lucidrains/imagen-pytorch/README.md

 ## Imagen - Pytorch (wip)

-Implementation of <a href="https://gweb-research-imagen.appspot.com/">Imagen</a>, Google's Text-to-Image Neural Network that beats DALL-E2, in Pytorch, the new SOTA for text-to-image.
+Implementation of <a href="https://gweb-research-imagen.appspot.com/">Imagen</a>, Google's Text-to-Image Neural Network that beats DALL-E2, in Pytorch.
+It is the new SOTA for text-to-image synthesis.

 Architecturally, it is actually much simpler than DALL-E2.
 It composes of a cascading DDPM conditioned on text embeddings from a large pretrained T5 model (attention network).
-It also contains improvements to the clipping for improved classifier free guidance, as well as noise level conditioning.
+It also contains dynamic clipping for improved classifier free guidance, noise level conditioning, and a memory efficient unet design.

 It appears neither CLIP nor prior network is needed after all.
 And so research continues.